 We helped author and philanthropist Sondra Langel bring the delicious story of the 127-year-old Thursday Afternoon Cooking Club to vibrant life.
-This 236-page combination cookbook and historic telling of America’s oldest cooking club published in time for 2018 holiday giving.
-An ecommerce microsite, sharable video, social channels, (Facebook, Instagram and Twitter), book signing events, TV appearances and press coverage all helped drive robust sales.
+This combination cookbook and historic telling of America’s oldest cooking club published in time for 2018 holiday giving.
+An ecommerce microsite, video, social channels, book signing events, TV appearances and press coverage all helped drive robust sales.
 The book serves as a storytelling vehicle, conveying a rich mix of generations.
-The book and its promo efforts did the sisterhood proud.

 When Sondra Langel told us about her dream project – a book that celebrates our creative community – we jumped onboard.
-Fast.
-Sondra assembled an advisory group made up of art museum directors, scholars, curators, patrons and collectors.
-Its task: select 50 artists from Wichita’s boundless pool.
-Larry Schwarm photographed these artists in their studios, capturing their distinctive personalities.
-Marc Bosworth (a fine artist who’s also featured in the book) and Sonia labored over every page.
+Sondra an an advisory group made up of art professionals selected 50 artists from Wichita’s boundless pool.
+Larry Schwarm photographed the artists in their studios.
+Marc Bosworth (a fine artist featured in the book) and Sonia labored over every page.
 Virginia Woolf famously wrote about a room of one’s own.
 The space to think and create.
-There is something special about looking at these individuals so at home in their workrooms.
+There is something special about looking at these individuals in their workrooms.
 Where they paint, sculpt and photograph.
 Collect, construct and deconstruct.
 Where they invent.
-Look close.
-Blood is probably sprinkled along with the paint chips and dust on those studio floors.
-Yet an overwhelmingly joyous spirit animates this book.
+An overwhelmingly joyous spirit animates this book.
 Pick it up and let it take hold.

-We designed our Plane On the Brain aviation trivia game in hopes flight enthusiasts would play again and again.
-And that it would inspire some good-natured competition.
-The game’s free, fun and fast.
-Responsive design allows you to play it on any platform: desktop, tablet or smartphone.
-For the 2013 holidays, our clients received a custom deck of aviation trivia cards that tied into the online game, but the game functions independently so anyone could play.
-Social-media-sharing functionality spread the joy – and potentially some genial one-upmanship.
-Aviation publications seized on the game and helped spread the game around the world.
+We designed our Plane On the Brain aviation trivia game for flight enthusiasts to play again and again.
+For the 2013 holidays, our clients received a custom deck of aviation trivia cards that tied into the free online game.
+Social sharing spread the joy – and potentially some genial one-upmanship.
+Aviation publications seized on the game and helped spread it around the world.
 Our holiday giving went to the Kansas Aviation Museum, which promotes the living heritage of flight.

 A benefit for the Wichita Grand Opera let us enter a world of make-believe.
 Fanciful masks.
 Poofy dresses.
 Mysterious guests.
-We themed the 10th-annual ball, chaired by Bill and Mary Lynn Oliver, Masquerade, an evening in three acts.
-Prince Orlofsky from Johann Strauss II’s Die Fledermaus (The Bat) served as master of ceremonies, waltzing the guests through the night’s activities.
-The booklet-style invitation also served as a catalog for the silent and live auctions.
-Turns out that upping the intrigue helped make this a miss-it-if-you-dare event.
-Few did.
+We themed the 10th-annual ball, chaired by Bill and Mary Lynn Oliver, Masquerade.
+Prince Orlofsky from Johann Strauss II’s Die Fledermaus (The Bat) was master of ceremonies.
+The booklet-style invitation also served as a catalog for silent and live auctions.
+Turns out upping the intrigue made this a miss-it-if-you-dare event.
 The ball sold out.
 The auction?
 It hit a real high note.

 Rainbows United turned to us to help make its seventh-annual fashion show a must-attend event.
-We took the event in a stylized, more glamorous direction.
-The theme – Runway – acts as a double entendre.
-It speaks to Wichita’s aviation heritage and to a fashion runway.
+The Runway theme speaks to Wichita’s aviation heritage and to a fashion runway.
 WWII-era, black-and-white imagery and sultry color pallets set a dramatic tone.
-A beautiful woman’s face is only partially visible through the overlay of a warbird powering over an illustrated runway below.
+A woman’s face is partially visible through the overlay of a warbird powering over a runway below.
 Billboards and invitations refused to be ignored.
-Video graphics the night of the event continued and built upon the theme, making the woman – Lola – a focal character whose back-story wove throughout the night, captivating and charming the 550 in attendance.
-A sold-out show that generated 27 percent more than the year before, achieving an all-time record.
-Tickets sold out more than month in advance with a waiting list of people hoping to not miss out.
+Video graphics built upon the theme, making the woman – Lola – a focal character whose backstory wove throughout the night, captivating and charming 550 guests.
+A sold-out show generated 27 percent more than the year before, achieving an all-time record.
 Lola stole the show.

-Our Come & Give It campaign packs a strong emotional appeal and call to action.
-Posters, scout cards, radio and ads all drive you to VolunteerKansas.org.
-Our compelling animated video on the homepage (and generously shared on social media) inspires Kansans to roll up their sleeves and make a difference.
+Our Come & Give It campaign packs an emotional appeal and strong call to action.
+Posters, scout cards and ads drive you to VolunteerKansas.org.
+Our compelling animated video inspires Kansans to roll up their sleeves and make a difference.
 Improving the lives of their neighbors.
 And their communities.
-The campaign breaks down the three ways to give – volunteer, microgrants, exchange – and tells you just enough to drive you to the website for more info.
-And to take action.
-Kansas hasn’t yet reached its ambitious goal to be first in the nation or volunteerism, but Volunteer Kansas won’t rest until it does.
-And we’re getting there.
-Kansas has moved up to No. 7.
+The campaign breaks down the three ways to give – volunteer, microgrants, exchange – and tells you just enough to drive you to the website to take action.
+The state hasn’t yet reached its ambitious goal to be first in the nation for volunteerism, but Volunteer Kansas won’t rest until it does.
+Kansas is No. 7.

 We’re pet people.
-So, when the Kansas Humane Society came to us in 1996 for fundraising support, we were all in.
+When the Kansas Humane Society came to us in 1996 for fundraising support, we were all in.
 We named the event and created the original ’60s-themed concept – Woofstock: A Celebration of Peace, Love and Pets.
-This joyous happening now ranks as the organization’s largest fundraising event.
-The event has grown over the past two decades, now attracting 17,000 attendees and generating more than $300,000 through ticket sales, walk pledges, a silent auction and corporate sponsorships.
+Now, Woofstock ranks as the organization’s largest fundraising event, attracting 17,000 attendees and generating more than $300,000 in ticket sales, walk pledges, silent auctions and corporate sponsorships.
 Proceeds help care for and offer a second chance to more than 15,000 of the pets abandoned in our community each year.
 Groovy, man.